 With B&R's solution, one processor provides active control, while the second one runs in the background in standby mode.
 All network functions are monitored continuously, so that when the time comes, the backup processor can take over all of the main controller's functions without needing to reboot.
 While in standby mode, the backup controller is anything but inactive.
 On the one hand, the cross-communication capability of POWERLINK allows it to monitor all data traffic as well as the synchronization signal from the main controller in order to respond to a failure within one network cycle.

 On the other, the two processors are constantly exchanging data via the redundancy link in order to remain synchronized.
 This high-speed fiber optic interface operates independently of the fieldbus and is connected via redundancy interface modules.
 This makes it possible to set up a high-availability system using standard controllers from the X20 portfolio.
 There is no need for specialized redundancy CPUs, which are generally very expensive.
 This further reduces initial costs and simplifies logistics.
 It also makes it very easy to design a system to be operated with or without optional controller redundancy, with only minor changes to the system.
 "From the point of view of a higher level control system, it is irrelevant which particular controller is active at any given time," confirms Manfred Mitterbuchner, who as technical manager of B&R's Automation Software business unit oversaw development of the processor redundancy functions.
 "Since the active controller always has the same IP address, no adjustments need to be made here, either."

 Switchover in a matter of milliseconds

-"CPU redundancy shouldn't be a luxury reserved only for applications with the greatest risk.
+"Controller redundancy shouldn't be a luxury reserved only for applications with the greatest risk.
 In the upcoming versions of Automation Studio and Automation Runtime, it is a standard option that can be configured as needed," explains Manfred Mitterbuchner, technical manager of B&R's Automation Software business unit.